statpascal/emul99/readme.md

     bin/emul99 bin/diskman.cfg fdc_dsk1=diskimages/disk1.dsk

-may be used while
+may be used.

-    bin/emul99 bin/ucsd-80.cfg pcodedisk_dsk1=diskimages/turtle_sys.dsk pcodedisk_dsk2=diskimages/turtle.dsk pcode_screen80=2

-starts the UCSD system with two selected disks in dual screen mode.
 Pathes given in config file are relative to the location of the config file while pathes provided on the command line are relative to the current working directory.

 It is not possible to change any part of the configuration (e.g., disk